-Our Children and Families Teams, based in Manchester and Liverpool, specialise in working with children and parents with sight loss, often with complex needs and additional disabilities.
+Our Children and Young People's teams, based in Manchester and Liverpool, specialise in working with children and parents with sight loss, often with complex needs and additional disabilities.
 We also support any family member or carer where visual impairment has an impact on their life.
 Find out more about our services below or get in touch with us on 0300 222 5555.

 Activities and events

 We help to show children with a visual impairment that they can take part in activities with the right support, and empower them to try more things for themselves.
 The activities are also an opportunity to meet with other families experiencing similar issues and share experiences.

 During the current COVID restrictions, we are holding regular virtual events using video conferencing tools.
 These virtual events offer the chance to join in with a range of social activities and games, such as quizzes, open mic’s, comedy sessions, beatboxing, and much more!
 Details of the days and times of these events can be found through the link below.

 ‘I Can Do It’ is our independence course, funded by BBC Children in Need, for children aged 8 -12 and young people aged 13 -18 in Liverpool and Greater Manchester.
 Our course is a great way to learn about friendships, safety, doing things for yourself, cooking and starting to think about growing up; all through fun activities!

 Our online Knowledge Village is a free resource designed to help people of all ages living with sight loss, as well as their families and healthcare professionals who support them.